-A variety of learning materials on safeguarding are made available in school to ensure staff continually develop their understanding and practice around safeguarding, these include:
+A variety of learning materials on safeguarding are made available in school to ensure staff continually develop their understanding and practice around safeguarding; these include:

 - Annual update training

 - SSP Multi-Agency Learning and Development Programme

 - Leaflets

 - Mentoring

 - Online learning

 - The sharing of materials detailing referral processes and key topics

 - Shadowing

-- Staff handbook
+- Staff Handbook

-- Staff induction pack
+- Staff Induction Pack

-- Standing agenda item staff meetings
+- Standing agenda item at CPD meetings

 - In-house training

 All learning and training is documented which also helps us map learning needs across the staff team for further development.
-A checklist is used as part of the induction process, and thereafter in the performance management process to ensure all compulsory learning has taken place.
+A checklist is used as part of the induction process, and thereafter in the Performance Management process to ensure all compulsory learning has taken place.

-Safeguarding is always re-visited at least on an annual basis in staff performance management sessions, to ensure they are as confident and competent in carrying out their safeguarding responsibilities as they possibly can be.
+Safeguarding is always re-visited at least on an annual basis in staff Performance Management sessions, to ensure they are as confident and competent in carrying out their safeguarding responsibilities as they possibly can be.

-All training events are offered out to all volunteers working in school and the Governing Body, to ensure they too have the opportunity to understand the processes and practices as they apply in the school.
+All training events are offered out to all volunteers working in school and the governing body, to ensure they too have the opportunity to understand the processes and practices as they apply in the school.